Tegarsw17/Tegar100DaysOfCode/Days1/Days1.md

 * youtube, w3school, freecodecamp
 * we must know the fundmental of code cause can affect to other think
 * wemust post it on github or social media and print table/ schedule

+and i write something to introduce myself in a nutshell [more](hello.py)